 Recommended by Alya & Campbell from Stingy Nomads

-Vila do Conde is a small charming town 30 km north of Porto.
+Vila do Conde is a small charming town 20 miles (30 km) north of Porto.
 It’s a perfect place to visit as a Porto day trip to relax on its beautiful sandy beaches and discover impressive historical monuments.
-The town is situated on the Portuguese Camino, one of the most popular Camino de Santiago routes.
-Thousands of pilgrims walk through it every year.

 Vila do Conde is famous for its well-preserved historical center that includes Convento de Santa Clara, Fort of São João Baptista, the Aqueduct, Manueline Igreja Matriz, and others.
-It’s a real pleasure to explore the town on foot; walk along narrow cobbled streets, stop for coffee with a pastry at a cozy café, visit a picturesque harbor.

 Practical information to plan your Vila do Conde day trip from Porto

 • It takes about 30 minutes to get to Vila do Conde by car from Porto city center.
+Rent your car in Porto here.

 Amarante